VariTester/notes-fullstack-app/README.md

 # **MYNOTESAPP — Full Stack Notes Application**

 Full Stack application developed as a solution for the **Ensolvers Full Stack Implementation Exercise**.
-It provides note management with support for archiving, categorization, and filtering.
+It provides full note management with archiving, categorization, and filtering.

 ---

 ## 🚀 **Overview**

-The application is divided into two independent modules:
+The application is split into two independent modules:

 * **Backend:** REST API built with NestJS + TypeORM + PostgreSQL
 * **Frontend:** SPA developed with React + Vite

-The project follows the required layered architecture, real persistence, and frontend/backend separation as requested in the assignment.
+It follows the required layered architecture, real database persistence, and strict separation of backend and frontend as specified in the assignment.

 ---